Glossary of Terms

 - Credential

-- A piece of evidence that attests to a fact or an attribute of a subject.
+- A piece of evidence attesting to a fact or attribute of a subject.
 In SSI, these are often Verifiable Credentials.

 - Cryptography

 - The use of mathematical techniques to secure communication and information.
-Includes methods like encryption, digital signatures, and hash functions.
+Includes encryption, digital signatures, and hash functions.

 - Decentralized Identifier (DID)